 All electronic submissions must be made using the upload interface at http://chaw.eip10.org/u/.
 Electronic submissions in all other forms, such as email or physical media, will be discarded and receive no credit.

 If your upload is successful, you will be presented with a confirmation Web page similar to the following sample.
-You should record the reported MD5 checksum and timestamp (important in case there are undetected problems).
+You should record the reported MD5 checksum and timestamp.

 SUCCESS: Please note the following for your records.